mozilla/ActiveData/docs/jx.md

 # JSON Query Expression Documentation

+JSON Query Expressions are meant to be a communication standard between services.
+They are targeted toward business intelligence, analytic processing, data warehouse and dashboard applications.

-JSON query expressions are best considered as SQL parse trees, in JSON format; each property corresponds to a SQL clause.
+JSON query expressions are best viewed as SQL parse trees where each property corresponds to a SQL clause.
 There are some differences from SQL, especially when it comes to using default clauses, but I hope your knowledge of SQL can jump-start your use of JSON Expressions.